Posted on 4/28/2020

 Spring has Sprung for the Corolla Wild Horses

-Spring is here, and with that brings some pretty amazing things; bird migrations, softshell crab season, blooming Dogwood, surf swells, and, most adorable of all: wild horse foaling!
+Spring is here, and with that brings some amazing things; bird migrations, soft shell crab season, blooming Dogwood, surf swells, and, most adorable of all: wild horse foaling!
 'Tis the season for the fuzzy, lanky and heart melting baby horses.
-Foaling is the season of birth in our wild herd and its a reminder of how precious our wildlife is.
-We are so excited to share that just so far this year, weve already had 3 births confirmed in our Corolla herd!
+Foaling is the season of birth in our wild herd and it’s a reminder of how precious our wildlife is.
+We are so excited to share that just so far this year, we’ve already had 3 births confirmed in our Corolla herd!
 Names and photos listed below.
 Foaling season begins in the spring and lasts the duration of the summertime.
 This also coincides with wild horse mating season.
-That being said, spring through summer is the best time to view the wild horses, as it is their most active time of year.
+Spring through summer is the best time to view the wild horses, as it is their most active time of year.
 How exciting that it also just so happens to be our tourist season as well!

 Awesome, tell me more!